facebook pixel.22.05.21

 Your instincts to complete a solid workout kick in…and you might find yourself hitting the 20 minute mark before you know it.

-One reason why I love bodyweight training is because not much equipment is needed.
-Sure, I love my pull-up bar, my parallel bars, and even my parallettes…
+One reason why I love bodyweight exercises and training is because not much equipment is needed.
+Sure, I love the pull-up bar station I built in my garden with parallel bars, and even my parallettes…

 But if I didn’t have them, like if I was away for the weekend somewhere, then with a little help from gravity, my own bodyweight is a highly efficient tool for building solid muscle.

-Whether you’re looking to work your legs, chest, core, or delts, there are multiple bodyweight exercises just waiting to challenge you.
+Whether you’re looking to build muscle in your legs, chest, core, or delts, there are multiple bodyweight exercises just waiting to challenge you.

 Let’s dive in…